-Shares Bucher Industries AG has an issued share capital of CHF 2 113 180, divided into 10 565 900 registered shares of CHF 0.20 each.
+Shares Bucher Industries AG has an issued share capital of CHF 2 113 180, divided into 10 565 900 registered shares with a par value of CHF 0.20 each.
 All shares are fully paid-up and rank for dividend.
 Each share carries one vote at general meetings of shareholders.
 Bucher Industries AG has not issued any participation or profit-sharing certificates.